planetfederal/workshops/workshops/geoserver/intro/doc/source/install/geoserver.rst

    * An additional service, ``WPS`` is now listed under :guilabel:`Service Capabilities`.

    .. figure:: img/install_extensions.png
-      :width: 100%

       GeoServer WPS extension

-.. note:: You may also hear of "community modules", community modules are experiments that require you to download the source code and compile.
-Some community modules are supported commercially (the mapbox style community module is included for download in Boundless Suite as a preview for our customers - but is not yet ready for wider release).
+.. note:: You may also have heard of 'community modules'.
+These are experimental extensions that require you to download the source code and compile.
+Some community modules are supported commercially; for example, the MBstyle community module is included for download in Boundless Suite, but is not yet available for wider release to the community.